 - at the time of the conduct constituting the physical element, the person is under a mistaken belief about, or is ignorant of, fact and

 - the existence of that mistaken belief or ignorance negates any fault element applying to that physical element.

 - In determining whether a person was under a mistaken belief about, or was ignorant of, fact, the tribunal of fact may consider whether the mistaken belief or ignorance was reasonable in the circumstances.

 Therefore, it must be proven that there was a mistaken belief surrounding the incidence.
 A common example showcasing a reasonable and honest mistake is that the accused may have not been aware that their licence was suspended.
 This demonstrates a reasonable mistaken belief in which the accused will be found not guilty of this particular charge.

 Other: There are some special cases where a charge for driving without a licence may be dropped.
 Charges of driving without a licence can be dropped if you were driving to seek help for a medical emergency.

 The matter of driving with an suspended licence will typically be finalised in the Local Court.

 As leading criminal defence lawyers, Benjamin Leonardo – The Defenders, have extensive experience in representing clients at various Court locations throughout NSW and have even won cases in the NSW Supreme Court.
 Therefore, you can be confident that our Sydney traffic lawyers are dedicated to achieving the best outcome possible regardless of which Court the matter will be heard in.

-Contact our leading criminal law firm now for a FREE first consultation.
+Contact our leading criminal law firm now for a consultation.